Hinton Ampner, Alresford, Hampshire

 The house is Neo Georgian in style, though there was a Tudor manor house on the site; with a history stretching back that far you’d expect a few ghost stories, and there certainly are some – mysterious footsteps, doors slamming, dismal groans, and sightings of a man in a dark coat and a woman in a long silk dress, but there’s more: a story of an illegitimate child buried beneath the floorboards…. it’s enough to give you goose pimples.

-When you’ve had a look round the house go and wander through the gardens, a picture in spring when the blossom is out on the trees and thousands of tulips nod their heads in the breeze.
+When you’ve had a look around the house go and wander through the gardens, a picture in spring when the blossom is out on the trees and thousands of tulips nod their heads in the breeze.
 Stroll through the Magnolia Walk, along the beech avenue and through bluebell woods.
 The parkland edges the South Downs and has several designated walks and footpaths, including an Ancient Tree Trail and a Battle of Cheriton Walk, which will appeal to anyone with an interest in the English Civil War.

 In true NT style there’s a gift shop and tea room, so go treat yourselves; hot pasties, carrot cake made with carrots grown in the kitchen garden What’s not to like?